kunruch/mmpilot-bootstrap-template/html/index.md

 Feel free to add your own frameworks to the project.
 Turn it into a website or a webapp, the choice is yours.

-You may also want to check out other advanced [MMPilot templates](https://mmpilot.kunruchcreations.com/templates/), in case this template is too minimal for you.
+You may also want to check out other advanced [MMPilot templates](https://mmpilot.kunruchcreations.com/templates/).

 ## How to use this template